difference between fixed and growth mindset

 What thoughts fill your mind when you think about yourself compared to others within the same context?

-Of all the thoughts that flow through your mind on a daily basis, only a tiny fraction are within your conscious thought patterns.
-The rest fall into your subconscious thought pattern and those are usually what guide your conscious thoughts in the direction of either “I can” or “I cannot.”
+Of all the thoughts that flow through your mind daily, only a tiny fraction is within your conscious thought patterns.
+The rest fall into your subconscious thought pattern and those are usually what guide your conscious thoughts toward either “I can” or “I cannot.”

-Once you become aware of your thoughts, you can begin to redirect those thoughts and your responses to those thoughts.
+Once you realize your thoughts, you can redirect those thoughts and your responses to those thoughts.

 Knowing the difference between a fixed and growth mindset will help you catch yourself before you get on the drama train!